Here's a list of the most noteworthy things in the RAP 2.0 M1 milestone build which is available for download since August 24, 2012.

 text-decorationproperty for Button

 The RAP launcher has an option to terminate an already running application before starting a new one.
 This turned out to be a valuable feature, particularly when working with fixed ports.
 We couldn't find a good reason to ever disable this functionality, so we decided to remove the option from the launcher while keeping the default behavior.

 This list shows all bugs that have been fixed for this milestone build.

 The above features are just the ones that are new since the last milestone build.
 Summaries for earlier builds:

-We're currently working on a new major version, RAP 3.0.
-To assist you with the migration from 2.x to 3.0, we provide a migration guide.
+To assist you with the migration from RAP 2.x (or 1.x) to 3.0, we provide a migration guide.